ShorenaK/CallingIn/README.md

 # Reconnect – For people who have lost touch and are stuck in a loop of confusion, wondering why communication stopped.
 This helps in reaching out and rebuilding connections.

-# Restore – To resolve ongoing disputes and issues with family members, friends, neighbors, coworkers, acquaintances, and relatives.
+# Restore – To resolve ongoing disputes and issues with family members, friends, neighbors, coworkers, acquaintances, former-business partners and relatives.
 It focuses on mending relationships and finding common ground.

 # Release – To write a farewell letter and achieve closure, allowing one to say goodbye and let go of someone forever.